Valve’s Steam Deck has been delayed until at least February

 Still, it has been exciting knowing that Valve, one of the biggest names in the gaming world, was set to launch a new handheld gaming device that could potentially change the handheld gaming landscape this holiday season.

-Hopefully, this delay will be the last that the Steam Deck sees and users will be able to get their hands on the machine early next year.
+Hopefully, this delay will be the last that the

 - Valve will now show you exactly which games work on the Steam Deck